RashmikaD2001/Employee-Managment/README.md

 Endpoints

 The following endpoints are available for managing employees:
-HTTP Method	Endpoint	Description

 POST    /employees/add    Create a new employee
 GET	    /employees	      Retrieve all employees
 GET	    /employees/{id}	  Retrieve employee by ID
 PUT	    /employees/{id}	  Update employee by ID
 DELETE	/employees/{id}	  Delete employee by ID